Reaksa-git/Cryptography_project/README.md

 # Cryptography_project
+# Project Title: "Secure Password Manager using bcrypt and AES Encryption"

 I.	Introduction / Background
 1. Overview of The Project Goal
 The goal of this project is to design and implement a secure password manager that allows users to safely store and retrieve their online account credentials.
 The system uses a master password for authentication and applied modern cryptographic techniques to ensure that all sored passwords remain encrypted , protected , and inaccessible to unauthorized users.